-Recommendations: Budget
+Recommendation: Budget

 Heat Map Rating A2.
-Adopt the Budget Annually and Review Results Quarterly Complexity: High Priority: Medium Observation # Recommendation The budget document is a comprehensive summary of VTA's planned A2 a).
-The Board should approve an annual Operating and revenues, expenditures, capital program, debt, key programs (such as Capital Budget. the tax measures and congestion management), and financial statistics and policies. b).
+Adopt the Budget Annually and Review Results Quarterly Complexity: High Priority: Medium Observation # Recommendation The Board should approve an annual Operating and Capital The budget document is a comprehensive summary of VTA's planned A2 revenues, expenditures, capital program, debt, key programs (such as Budget. the tax measures and congestion management), and financial statistics and policies.
 The Board should enhance its financial monitoring oversight through quarterly reviews of Budget to Actual results.
-Consideration should continue to be given to the The Board has adopted a Biennial Budget, which most recently recent budget structural deficit, VTA's continued growth in appropriated operating expenditures of \$509.9 million and two-year capital expenditures of \$216.8 million. actual expenditures, and the farebox recovery implications of ridership vs. coverage routes.
-The adopted Budget can be amended during the interim period through a supermajority vote of eight members of the Board, as established in The Board should also improve the linkage to an updated the Administrative Code Strategic Plan, and use the budget process to direct resources to the agreed-upon priorities.
+Consideration should continue to be given to the recent The Board has adopted a Biennial Budget, which most recently appropriated operating expenditures of \$509.9 million and two-year budget structural deficit, VTA's continued growth in actual capital expenditures of \$216.8 million. expenditures, and the farebox recovery implications of ridership vs. coverage routes.
+The adopted Budget can be amended during the interim period through a supermajority vote of eight members of the Board, as established in The Board should also improve the linkage to an updated the Administrative Code.
+Strategic Plan, and use the budget process to direct resources to the agreed-upon priorities.
 The six benchmark agencies reviewed each prepared an annual budget document for Board review and approval.
 The majority of Board member The Administrative Code allows for an annual or biennial survey respondents indicated that an annual budget was insufficient for budget, so no change is required. the Board's oversight and policy setting purposes.